jankowtf/bumpr/README.md

 bumpr
 ======

-Easy version bumping and more
+Easy systematic version bumping and more

 ## Installation